 Monterey Pop celebrates 50th with Eric Burdon, Norah Jones

-The Monterey International Pop Festival is celebrating its 50th anniversary with another three-day concert that's bringing back a few acts from a half century ago.
-The June 16-18, 1967 event featured local San Francisco bands still in early stages of their careers, like the Grateful Dead, Janis Joplin and Jefferson Airplane.
+The Monterey International Pop Festival turned 50 on Friday and celebrated its anniversary by kicking off another three-day concert that's bringing back a few acts from a half century ago.
+Back in 1967, the Monterey festival was the centerpiece of the "Summer of Love."

 Add your comments below